BetterScripts/posix/libgetargs.md

   from the resulting array.
 - If using a VALIDATOR, any unmatched values will be sent to the VALIDATOR as OPERANDs.
+- `--unmatched=<VARIABLE>` provides functionality that is
+  beyond that available using this variable.
 - Implies
   [`BS_LIBGETARGS_CONFIG_INTERLEAVED_OPERANDS`](#bs_libgetargs_config_interleaved_operands).
 - Mutually exclusive with